DwightTRAX/dsi-assessment-2/README.md

 We recommend skimming over all the questions and solving the ones that you are most confident about first.

-## Running Unit Tests
+ * **Running Unit Tests**

-All the questions in this assessment can be tested using the unit tests.
-You can run the tests with this command from the root directory (assessment-2/):
+ * You can run the tests with this command from the root directory (assessment-2/):

     `make test`

-If you do not unittest2 or py.test, you may see errors.
-Run the following commands in case you see errors related to these:
+ * If you do not have unittest2 or py.test, you may see Import errors.
+Run the following commands in case you see such errors:

-        `pip install unittest2`
+    * `pip install unittest2`
-        `pip install pytest`
+    * `pip install pytest`

+ * `.` refers to passing test, `E` is an error in the code and `F` is a failure.
+So something that looks like this: `....EFFFFFF` means 4 tests passed, one has an error and 6-11 fail.
+ * It can be helpful to press enter a bunch of times between each time you run the test so that it's easy to find the beginning of your most recent results.

 ## Repository Structure